-Creative Services is a division of the Office of Communications and Marketing.
+Creative Services is a division of the Office of Communications & Marketing.
 The following services are available to assist students in the effective use of communications media:

-Graphic Design: Design and production of charts, graphs, displays, posters, original art, and calligraphy.
+Graphic Design: Design and production of charts, graphs, displays, posters, and original art.
 Writing and editing services are also available.

 Photography and Imaging: Student photographs are taken during Fall registration for use in the yearbook and inclusion in a class composite print.
-Students may purchase a composite from Creative Services, located in ED II B142.
+Students may purchase a composite from Creative Services, located in ED II/B142.

 Printing: Production of a wide variety of printed matter, including booklets, brochures, and announcements.
+Photocopying, both in color and black and white, is also available.